 But the sceptical among you will (rightly) wonder… can helium beer possibly be real?

 The Internet has made skeptics of us all – so it’s worth investigating whether this is fact or fiction!

 Is Helium Beer Real?

-On April 1, 2014, our Facebook and Youtube feeds almost crashed with a viral video from Samuel Adams of the Boston Lager fame.
+On April 1, 2014, the beer world was surprised on social media with a video from Sam Adams.
 In that video, founder Jim Koch himself introduces the brewery’s newest concoction — HeliYUM.

-He then takes a sip of the helium-infused brew and proceeds to describe its taste while sporting a high-pitched voice.
+He then takes a sip of the helium-infused brew and proceeds to describe its taste while talking in a hilarious high-pitched voice.